In a big surprise, the job market surged in January even as omicron cases spiked

 The monthly job count was conducted around the second week of January, just as omicron cases were nearing their peak.
 Daily infections at the time were nearly seven times as high as they were when jobs were tallied in December.

-"All of this data suggests that the recovery from omicron could be swift, as the spread is contained," said Nela Richardson, chief economist at the payroll processing company ADP.
+"All of this data suggests that the recovery from omicron could be swift as the spread is contained," said Nela Richardson, ADP's chief economist.

 But the labor market's outlook will still depend on the progress of the pandemic.